-- Make sure you complete the EHS Hazardous Waste 2016 training (Access Code 7QHR5MYU). - You must complete the test at the end of the training and receive a score of at least 80%. - After you complete the test successfully, you are required to complete the Required Personal Information Form (#29-located in the menu on the left side of the page). - If you do not complete the Required Personal Information Form, you have NOT completed the training and your name will not appear on the EHS training spreadsheet. - Once you complete the training and the Required Personal Information Form (#29), please send an email to Viola Bryant.
+- Make sure you complete the EHS Hazardous Waste 2020 training (Access Code W243850T). - Go through all the required content in the training module. - Complete the quiz at the end of the module successfully with a minimum 80% grade.
+The completion form will then appear at the end of the module. - Fill out the required completion form.
+You must complete the Required Personal Information Form after you pass the training.
+If you do not complete this form, you have not completed the training and your name will not appear in the "completed" training list. - Once you complete the training and the Required Personal Information Form, please send an email to Viola Bryant.
 She will check the EHS training spreadsheet to make sure your name has been added to the list. - Your name will be added to the master list maintained by the Department of Physics and Astronomy and mandated by EHS/DEP.
 It is critical that this list is accurate and up-to-date.